 Huracán then showed us pictures of wrestlers he met and worked with in Puerto Rico such as Dutch Mantel, Ricky Santana, Carlos Colon, Pretty Boy Doug Masters, Rex King, Miguel Perez, and a young Kane.
 He also had photos of several Mexican luchadors from when he did spot shows at the Grand Olympic Auditorium in Los Angeles, California.

 Huracán remembers wrestling against Greg Valentine, saying, “I don’t wish those forearm strikes to the chest on my worst enemy.
 He was a tough guy in the ring.”

 He also remembers Eddie Guerrero as “a jokester and one of the nicest people he’s known.”

 And then, a picture of Huracán with Abdullah the Butcher caught my eye.

-“Abdullah seemed to me a very humble man,” admitted Huracán, “but when he got inside the ring, it was a whole different deal.
+“Abdullah seemed to me a very humble man,” admitted Huracán, “but it was a whole different deal when he got inside the ring.
 He’d transform himself into the Butcher!”

-In mid-interview, we snapped a shot of his photo with Abdullah The Butcher and sent it to him, asking Abby if he remembered the Salvadorian Cyclone.
-A couple of minutes later, Abdullah affirmed and wrote back, “Yes, sir!”
+In mid-interview, we snapped a shot of his photo with Abdullah The Butcher and sent it to him, asking Abby if he remembered the Salvadoran Cyclone.
+A few minutes later, Abdullah affirmed and replied, “Yes, sir!”